 “Your role as a parent is to prepare children to take their place in society.
 Being an adult means occupying yourself and filling up your leisure time in a way that will make you happy.
 If parents spend all their time filling up their child’s spare time, then the child’s never going to learn to do this for themselves.” -Lyn Fry, a child psychologist in London with a focus on education

-She also mentioned that parents could sit down with their children and make a list of all the things they want to do that summer and when they come to their parents saying “I’m bored” parents can tell them to pick something off that list.
+She also mentioned that parents could sit down with their children and make a list of all the things they want to do and when they come to their parents saying “I’m bored” parents can tell them to pick something off that list.

 And she isn’t the only one that agrees kids should be bored…